S$^2$MAT: Simultaneous and Self-Reinforced Mapping and Tracking in Dynamic Urban Scenariosorcing Framework for Simultaneous Mapping and Tracking in Unbounded Urban Environments: Related works

 \section{Related works}

-In this section, we review the spatial-temporal perception achieved by 3D LiDAR, which is critical for robots navigating dynamic environments.
-We categorize solutions to spatial-temporal perception into three types based on their research focuses: \textit{Spatial Structure Mapping}, \textit{Moving Objects Detection}, and \textit{Joint Estimation for Mapping and Detection}.
-Finally, we examine related work on long-range navigation in urban environments.
+In this section, we review the literature on spatial-temporal perception in dynamic scenarios.
+We categorize these studies into three types: spatial structure mapping, detection and tracking of dynamic objects, and simultaneous mapping and dynamic object detection.
+We also discuss their significance in long-range navigation in urban scenarios.

-\subsection{Spatial Structure Mapping}
+\subsection{Spatial structure mapping}

-Advanced SLAM technology~\cite{zhang2014loam,shan2020lio,xu2021fast} integrates multiple sparse point clouds into a denser, more complete point cloud map of the surrounding scene.
-However, in dynamic environments, moving object point clouds can create ``ghost" tracks in the map, disrupting the spatial structure and compromising its usability in navigation.
+The most popular solution for spatial structure mapping is SLAM~\cite{zhang2014loam,shan2020lio,xu2021fast}, which integrates multiple sparse point clouds into a dense and complete point cloud map.
+But since it is designed for static environments with few obstacles, SLAM may perform poorly in dynamic environments because moving object point clouds can create ``ghost" tracks in the map, which can disrupt the spatial structure and compromises autonomous navigation.

-To recover accurate spatial structures of the scene, some methods focus on removing dynamic objects.
-One such approach~\cite{hornung2013octomap} tracks the emitted 3D LiDAR ray and considers the voxel queried by the ray endpoint as occupied, and traversed voxels as free.
-This approach computes the occupancy probability in the surrounding environment.
-However, 3D LiDAR ray tracing is computationally expensive, and processing massive 3D data online is challenging, even with engineering optimization~\cite{schauer2018peopleremover,pagad2020robust}.

-In contrast, visibility-based approaches~\cite{pomerleau2014long,yoon2019mapless} compute the visibility difference and label a point as dynamic if it is occluded in the line of sight of the previously observed point.
-Although they significantly reduce computational costs compared to ray tracing, oversimplification may result in performance loss~\cite{lim2021erasor}.
-An alternative approach~\cite{kim2020remove} uses the \textit{removing-and-reverting} mechanism, which iteratively retains static points from mistakenly removed points.
-However, the reverting process still relies on visibility, hindering its performance.
-Moreover, these methods only implement their approaches offline and may mistakenly remove many static parts, making them unsuitable for detecting moving objects.